 Skip to Content

-At the end of the surgery using the arthroscope, your incisions will be closed with stitches and covered with a dressing (bandage).
-Most surgeons take pictures from the video monitor during the procedure to show you what they found and what repairs they made.
+At the end of the surgery, the incisions will be closed with stitches and covered with a dressing (bandage).
+Most surgeons take pictures from the video monitor during the procedure to show you what they found and the repairs that were made.

 Arthroscopy may be recommended for these shoulder problems: